tacheshun/tacheshun/README.md

 🌱 I've had the opportunity to collaborate with various organizations, from startups to established companies, contributing to an large array of projects.
 These include e-commerce platforms, ride-sharing apps, supply-chain management systems, IoT platforms and application tracking systems, to name a few.
 I thrive in small, dynamic teams but also excel independently, managing the full software development life cycle—from requirements gathering to delivery and maintenance.

-✅ My practical experience includes working with technologies such as Go, Python, PHP, Java, PostgreSQL, MySQL, Redis, gRPC, Docker, Kubernetes, Kafka, RabbitMQ, GCP and Microsoft Azure in production environments.
+✅ My practical experience includes working with technologies such as Go, Python, PHP, Java, PostgreSQL, MySQL, Redis, gRPC, REST APIs, Docker, Kubernetes, Kafka, RabbitMQ, GCP and Microsoft Azure in production environments.

 💻 I am targeting technical roles at the senior level or above(Staff, Principal, etc).
 My preference is for remote or hybrid full-time positions.
 At this time, I am not open to on-site roles or relocation in other country.